 For ammonia, a 2-stroke low-speed diesel IC engine is considered.
-Cost per kW is from Hansson, et al. (2020) and Horvath (2017); no improvement in IC engine technology is assumed.
+Cost per kW is assessed to be comparable to IC engines for bio-methanol; no improvement in IC engine technology is assumed.

 There are additional costs for an ammonia fuelled engine (e.g., injection system, safety system), and in the TCO they are included in the engine costs.
 This cost is proportional to the vessels' power capacity.
-Engine costs range from 200-440 USD/kW for conventional fuel IC engines (Horvath, 2017) (VLSFO vessels) to 680-930 USD/kW for ammonia-eligible engines (Hansson, Brynolf, Fridell, & Lehtveer, 2020).
+Engine costs range from 200-440 USD/kW for conventional fuel IC engines (Horvath, 2017) (VLSFO vessels) to approx. 320-380 USD/kW for ammonia-eligible engines (based on industry experts assessment).
+The ammonia ICE cost is calculated depending on the tonnage of the vessels.
+Vessels up to 15k DWT are assigned the higher engine cost of 380 USD/kW, while for vessels over 15k DWT (and all sizes container ships) the engine cost input is 320 USD/kW.
 See Table 15 for an overview of the input engine cost for the calculation.